By Jason Rupp and Carla Marie Rupp

 Jazz enthusiasts come from Thailand and Southeast Asia, the United States, Russia, Europe, Korea, Japan and China.
 Some musicians stay at campus hotel Salaya Pavilion To get there we just take a taxi or shuttle van from the center of Bangkok.

-The Jazz King
+The Jazz King at the Jazz Conference

 His Majesty the King of Thailand (the Jazz King) Bhumibol Adulyadej is fond of jazz and music endeavors.
 Maybe that’s why there are so many good saxophone players and other instrumentalists and vocalists.
 They revere him, so they like music, too.